sbt/sbt.github.com/0.13/docs/offline/Combined+Pages.md

 The name of the val is used as the subproject's ID, which is used to refer to the subproject at the sbt shell.

-Optionally the base directory may be omitted if it's same as the name of the val.
+Optionally the base directory may be omitted if it's the same as the name of the val.

 ```scala
 lazy val util = project